hardisgroupcom/vagrant-elk-reflex/README.md

 	* conf/jmiddleware-jcollectd.properties

 This configuration allows Reflex Web JVMs to send metrics to the monitoring tool.
+	* The server CPU metric does not work on Windows operating system.

 In order to use this configuration :

-* download the jcollectd library from `url from Maven central`
+* Download the jcollectd library from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.hardis.collectd.jcollectd) repository.
+Artefact name : `com.hardis.collectd.jcollectd`.

-* deploy this library on all Reflex server you would like to monitor. *Do not place this library inside the Reflex product directory path*.
+* Deploy this library on all Reflex server you would like to monitor. *Do not place this library inside the Reflex product directory path*.

-* update Reflex JVM parameters to send collectd metrics :
+* Update Reflex JVM parameters to send collectd metrics :
 	* On Linux
 		* For the web server JVMs, update `CATALINA_CUSTOM_PARAM` variable of `conf/unix_rfx_web_config` file to add :